-In the 1920’s, planes were not advanced as they are today.
-All the energy to power the engines was used up and none was left for other luxuries such as heating up food.
+In the 1920s, planes were not advanced as they are today.
+All the energy to power the engines were used up and none was left for other luxuries such as heating up food.
 As a result, those passengers who flew during this time period had the pleasure of eating cold food, including salads, ice-cream, cheese, cold fried chicken, fruit salad and sandwiches all served on light chinaware.

-If you were lucky enough to fly aboard Qantas Empire Airways (now Qantas) and Imperial Airways (now British Airways), you would be able to dine on “lobster and sherbet, ox tongue, roasted chicken, foie grois, and peaches with Melba sauce”.
+If you were lucky enough to fly aboard Qantas Empire Airways (now Qantas) and Imperial Airways (now British Airways), you would be able to dine on “lobster and sherbet, ox tongue, roasted chicken, foie gras, and peaches with Melba sauce”.
 Yum!

 The meals rarely changed, and since it was a time when only a few people flew, passengers wouldn’t even notice that what they ate was the same meal that was served over and over again, on every single flight.

 During the 1930s, airlines began installing kitchens inside, which allowed the flight attendants to cook food such as beef while flying.

 If you flew aboard Pan Am, then you were able to feast from a buffet in a dining room set up with white tablecloths.